biocryst/CCParams/README.md

 median: 0.212188994827
 ```

 5. Run *CCParamsStats.py*.
-This script will go through CC paramaterizations with the number of parameters
+This script will go through CC parameterizations with the number of parameters
 varying from 1 to 10 and output reconstruction statistics.
 Every reconstruction's parameters are optimised to minimize RMSD
 to the target structures, so it'll take a while.